kbrown01/Vizio_DirecTV/README.md

 ![smartcast_netflix.png](smartcast_netflix.png)

 Or I can select DirecTV which will set the TV to HDMI-1 (which is DirecTV in my setup).
-The last channel is would be on.
+The last channel tuned  would be on.
 There are two modes to the DirecTV remote, either keypad:

 ![directv_numeric.png](directv_numeric.png)

-Or Favorites:
+Or favorites:

 ![directv_favorites.png](directv_favorites.png)

-The setup for favorites is controlled by the custom JSON file I use and you can setup different favorites by DirecTV box now.
+The setup for favorites is controlled by the custom JSON file I use and you can setup different favorites by DirecTV box.
+The code assumed you have as many favorites as keypad buttons, I could allow for less if I wanted to program that.
 Toggling between keypad and favorites is in the GUI of the remote control with an input_boolean so that the previous mode is always remembered.

 The GUI makes extensive use of custom:button-card because of the abilty to create templates that can be reused when behavior only changes based on some variables.
 This is so important to making a nice, repeatable and easy to create remote.
 There is in fact a few more areas where I know I can reduce complexity, I just have not gotten to them yet but will do so in the future.